 Conclusion – are dentures for dogs a good idea?

-Except in rare circumstances, the answer to all of the above questions is “no.”
+Except in rare circumstances, the answer to the above questions is “no.”

 Doggy dentures will not help your dog feel better about himself.